A Gaussian Convexity for Logarithmic Moment Generating Functions with Applications in Spin Glasses: Proofs of Theorem and

 For the general case, i.e., dropping the Lipschitz assumption, it also suffices to establish (i), (ii), and (iii) for $\Phi=\Psi.$ Now in the same notation at the end of the proof of Theorem \ref{convexity}, (i), (ii), and (iii) hold for $\Phi_r$ and from the same approximation argument therein, $\Phi$ satisfies (i) and (ii).
 As for (iii), note that $|F_r|e^{\lambda F_r}\leq \max(|F_1|,|F|)e^{\lambda F_1}$ and the Cauchy-Schwarz inequality implies From $F_re^{\lambda F_r}\to Fe^{\lambda F}$ and the dominated convergence theorem, we see that $\Phi_r'(\lambda)\to \Phi'(\lambda)$ and our proof is finished since $\Phi_r'$ satisfies (iii). \end{proof}

-{ \bf Acknowledgements} This work was highly motivated by Dmitry Panchenko, who shared the validity of Proposition~\ref{Lipschitz} with an argument via the Gaussian concentration inequality \eqref{Gaussianineq} at the first place and by Francesco Guerra for the inspiring survey\cite{guerra2018emergence}.
-He thanks Sergey Bobkov for bringing \cite{bobkov2003spectral,borell1973complements} to his attention.
+{ \bf Acknowledgements} This work was highly motivated by Dmitry Panchenko, who shared the validity of \eqref{add:eq-1} with an argument via the Gaussian concentration inequality \eqref{Gaussianineq} at the first place and by Francesco Guerra for the inspiring survey \cite{guerra2018emergence}.
+He thanks Sergey Bobkov for bringing \cite{bobkov2003spectral,borell1973complements} to his attention and Grigoris Paouris and Petros Valettas for many valuable comments, in particular, pointing out the sharp result \eqref{gv1} in the literature.
+This work is partly supported by NSF grants, DMS-1752184 and DMS-2246715, and Simons Foundation grant 1027727.

 { }